Our Current Fundraising Priorities

 Your support is crucial to our success.
 We depend on the generosity of members and friends for the essential support needed to care for collections, create new knowledge, and share resources with the world in many and varied ways.
 Perhaps one of our current fundraising priorities will inspire you to invest in us even more.

 A high priority is an off-campus curation facility in Tucson.
-Collecting for more than a century and housed in two historic buildings on the University of Arizona campus, ASM is quickly running out of space to curate and facilitate research on archaeological collections recovered from state, county, and municipal lands in Arizona.
-Continual retrofits, upgrades, and modernizations since the early 2000s have maximized existing space but ASM is at capacity.
-Nothing more can be done on campus without sacrificing even more space currently devoted to exhibitions and public programs and, thus, harming ASM's ability to share collections with the public.
+Collecting for more than a century, ASM is quickly running out of space to curate and facilitate research on archaeological collections recovered from state, county, and municipal lands in Arizona.
+Nothing more can be done on campus without sacrificing space currently devoted to exhibitions and public programs and, thus, harming ASM's ability to share collections with the public.
 As of Fall 2022, the University has committed to a bond sale in fiscal year 2025 to cover the cost of construction.
 Once built, about $500,000 to $1M will be needed to outfit the building with compactor shelving, computers, and office furniture.